open-telemetry/opentelemetry-specification/specification/api-tracing.md

 It is highly discouraged to update the name of a `Span` after its creation.
 `Span` name is often used to group, filter and identify the logical groups of spans.
-And often, filtering logic will be implemented before the `Span` creation for the performance reasons.
+And often, filtering logic will be implemented before the `Span` creation for performance reasons.
 Thus the name update may interfere with this logic.

 The method name is called `UpdateName` to differentiate this method from the regular property setter.
 Emphasizing the fact that this operation signifies a